kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 1. For static PV binding:
     1. Prebind the PV by updating the `PersistentVolume.ClaimRef` field.
     2. If the prebind fails, revert the cache updates.
-    3. Otherwise, wait for the PVCs to be bound, PVC/PV object is deleted, or PV.ClaimRef field is cleared
-2. For in-tree dynamic provisioning:
+2. For in-tree and external dynamic provisioning:
-    1. Make the provision call, which will create a new PV object that is prebound to the PVC.
-    2. If provisioning is successful, wait for the PVCs to be bound, PVC/PV object is deleted, or PV.ClaimRef field is cleared
-3. For external provisioning:
-    1. Set the annotation for external provisioners.
+    1. Set `annStorageProvisioner` on the PVC.
-4. Send Pod back through scheduling, regardless of success or failure.
+3. Send Pod back through scheduling, regardless of success or failure.
     1. In the case of success, we need one more pass through the scheduler in order to evaluate other volume predicates that require the PVC to be bound, as described below.
     2. In the case of failure, we want to retry binding/provisioning.

-Note that for external provisioning, we do not wait for the PVCs to be bound, so the Pod will be sent through scheduling repeatedly until the PVCs are bound.
-This is because there is no function call for external provisioning, so if we did wait, we could be waiting forever for the PVC to bind.
-It’s possible that in the meantime, a user could create a PV that satisfies the PVC and doesn’t need the external provisioner anymore.

 TODO: pv controller has a high resync frequency, do we need something similar for the scheduler too

+##### Access Control
+Scheduler will need PV update permissions for prebinding static PVs, and PVC modify permissions for triggering dynamic provisioning.

 ##### Pod preemption considerations
 The MatchUnboundPVs predicate does not need to be re-evaluated for pod